The Lendela Team

 If you find yourself in need of some quick cash, applying for a personal loan or a line of credit may be a good option for you.
 The question is, what is the difference between the two and which financial product best suits your individual needs?
-Read on to explore the ins and outs of personal loans and lines of credit that help you make more informed decisions when it comes to your finances.
+Both work very differently in terms of interest rates, repayment flexibility, and eligibility criteria.

 A personal loan provides you with a flexible loan option to address temporary challenges regarding cash flow.
 They are one of the most diverse and resourceful banking products available in Singapore.
 Personal loans generally come with a fixed term, interest rate, and monthly repayment instalments, which are repaid over the loan tenure.
 Different personal loans have different interest rates and conditions depending on the bank or financial institution.